 Just under half (48 per cent) of those surveyed had bought their home with a deposit of 20 per cent or more – the threshold necessary to avoid Lenders Mortgage Insurance (LMI).

 The second largest group (17 per cent) had a contribution of between 10-14%, while 11% had a deposit of between 5-9%.
-Surprisingly, seven per cent said they weren’t sure how much their deposit was.
+Surprisingly, seven per cent said they weren’t sure how much their deposit was – not exactly a recipe for home loan heaven.

 Roughly, as a percentage, how big was the financial contribution you made towards the purchase of your property?